amiraall14/smalljourneys/lyon.md

 Lyon is a charming city filled with history, beauty, and delicious food.
 I spent four wonderful days there, and every moment was a mix of adventure and relaxation.
 If you're planning a visit, here’s a peek into my itinerary--psst!
 At the end of this blog post, you'll find a summary of my trip in a digestable table format ♡

 ### Day 1: Exploring Vieux Lyon
 On the first day, I wandered through the magical streets of **Vieux Lyon**.
 The old town is full of charm with its cobblestone paths and colorful Renaissance buildings.
 I visited the stunning **Basilica of Notre-Dame de Fourvière**, which offers a beautiful view of the city.
-I had lunch at a tiny restaurant that sold sandos sandwiches that I had wanted to try in a minute !
+I had lunch at a tiny restaurant that sold [sando](https://kokorocares.com/blogs/blog/sando-the-iconic-japanese-sandwich) sandwiches that I had wanted to try in a minute !
 I had the smoked salmon one and my friend, the fried chicken one.
 It was delicious!

 ![Travel Image](pic3.png "Day1")